braonle/oubot/README.md

 3. Call /authz_group <chat_id> in maintenance chat
 4. Group is now authorized and all commands are available.
 Call /start for button menu or issue commands directly

-## Caveats
-1. If using inline keyboard, only a single instance per chat is allowed at a time.
-Invoking several keyboards in a single chat might result in session data corruption and loss of data input.
-1. Creating a new keyboard does not render the previous one inactive.
-Thus it is recommended to finish conversation as soon as keyboard is not needed.

 # Commands
 All commands are available directly, although using inline button keyboard is recommended
 * **/start**: invoke inline keyboard menu